varnish/libvmod-cookie/README.rst

 Return value
 	VOID
 Description
-	Parse the cookie string in string S. Implicit clean() if run twice during one request.
+	Parse the cookie string in string S. The parsed values are only guaranteed to exist within a single VCL function.
+Implicit clean() if run more than once.
 Example
         ::